-Cherrydale desires for children to fully participate in the worship service, not just to reach the next generation but also for the whole church to benefit from an intergenerational worship experience.
-We also desire for everyone to come for both worship and Sunday school.
+We desire for children to fully participate in the worship service – not just to reach the next generation with the gospel but also for the whole church to benefit from an intergenerational worship experience.
+We also desire for our church family to attend both worship and Sunday classes.
 There is fruit to learning together in smaller communities and, for children, in age-specific settings.
+Plus, we all need equipping for living out the gospel throughout the week.
 We believe that this new schedule helps us as a church family to better work toward our mission of making disciples who love God and people above all else.

 Is this the right time to make a change of this magnitude given the year we have had with COVID?

-There is probably never a perfect time to make a change like this, but COVID forced us to move in this direction.
+There is probably never a perfect time to make a change like this, but COVID initially caused us to move in this direction.
 Now, we have an opportunity to capitalize on the growth we’ve seen over the year.
-For parents who are tired or hesitant to move in this direction, we have a plan in place (a children’s message during the sermon at the 8:30 am service) to allow everyone a chance to consider the model and be equipped to worship together as a church family.
+For parents who are tired or hesitant to move in this direction, we have a plan in place (a children’s message during the sermon at both services) to allow everyone a chance to consider the model and be equipped to worship together as a church family.
 We will continually re-evaluate this plan to determine whether it is indeed achieving the outcome we desire.

-What grade levels will remain in the service?
+What grade levels may remain in the service?
 How was that determined?

-We are currently proposing that children ages 1st- 5th grade (through high school) remain in the service.
+We are encouraging children ages 1st- 5th grade to remain in the service.
 This decision was made by talking with teachers familiar with this age group, researching ages and stages of child development, and looking at other churches to see what ages stay for the entirety of their worship services.

-What will the children’s message be during the 8:30 am service?
+What will the Children’s Message be?
 Why is this being offered?

 Our heart’s desire is for all elementary students to benefit from and appreciate the whole service.
-We realize that for various reasons some families are not ready for that, which is completely understandable; we have just been through a pandemic, plus we are introducing this plan with only two months for you to process it.
-Therefore, we plan on providing a children’s message in another room during the sermon that follows the same biblical passage as the sermon (during the 8:30 am service only).
+We realize that for various reasons some families are not ready for that, which is completely understandable; we have just been through a pandemic, plus we are introducing this plan with little time for you to process it.
+Therefore, we plan on providing a Children’s Message in another room during the sermon that follows the same biblical passage as the sermon.
+The Children’s Message will be available at both the 8:30 and 11:15 am services.

-We will equip and encourage parents this year to utilize this children’s message as a bridge to help their child develop the appetite and skill for corporate worship.
+We will equip and encourage parents to utilize this children’s message as a bridge to help their child develop the appetite and skill for corporate worship.
 We are viewing this option as a bridge not a destination.
-Meaning, we are not committing to this forever but at least for the next church year.
-This should not be viewed as a replacement for 10:00 am Sunday school but as a temporary alternative to the sermon.
-Our encouragement is that if your child can stay, have them stay.
+The Children’s Message should not be viewed as a replacement for 10:00 am Sunday school, which will include a lesson, worship, crafts, and games.

 Can children remain in the nursery for both a service and the class time?
 How will that work?